-To be exceptionally beautiful, a diamond must be of high quality in all Four C's.
+To be exceptionally beautiful, a diamond must be of high quality in all Four C’s.
 Within seconds you will know whether a diamond is right for you.
 We believe that your perfect ring should reflect who you are or who she is.
-We feel strongly that your inital emotional response to the brilliance and style of a dimaond is of theutmost omportance in choosing your diamond.
+We feel strongly that your initial emotional response to the brilliance and style of a diamond is of the utmost importance in choosing your diamond.

 Browse our wide array of elegant styles and select a diamond ring that represents your love and commitment.
 We are here to help you every step of the way.

 A diamond’s weight is determined by carat weight.
 One carat is divided into 100 “points” so that a diamond of 25 points is described as a quarter of a carat, or 0.25 carats.
 Size is only one factor in determining the value of a diamond.
 Of The Four C’s, carat weight is the easiest to measure.
 Carat weight measures the weight of a diamond.